Keep Wintergreen Wild

 For more information

-• Virginia Department of Game and Inland Fisheries has an entire section of their website devoted to black bear biology and management practices, including a 20-minute video entitled Living with Black Bears in Virginia.
-Click to visit the DGIF website.
+- The Virginia DWR website has an entire section of their website devoted to black bear biology and management practices.